mkusaka/eslint-plugin-prefer-type-annotate/README.md

 yarn add -D @mkusaka/eslint-plugin-prefer-type-annotate
 ```

-## Motibation
+## Motivation

 For cases when the noInplicitAny CompileOption off ts environment, function or variable declaration are sometime infer to `any` type.

-Since `any` type is very dangirous (it brake TypeScript typesystem..), most of TypeScript developer want to enable `noImplicitAny` compiler option.
+Since `any` type is very dangerous (it brake TypeScript typesystem..), most of TypeScript developer want to enable `noImplicitAny` compiler option.

 So, some project, like gradually converting from js to ts all project files, must annotate implicit any `before` noImplicitAny to true.